CompetentGroove/mcp-chat/README.md

   - 📅 Google Calendar integration for event scheduling
   - 🖼️ Image generation capabilities
   - 🧩 Expandable framework for additional MCP servers and tools
-- 🔒 Secure authentication with Auth0 and Google login
   - 🌓 Dark/light theme support
 - 📝 All chat data stored in Cloudflare D1 for easy access and sync
 - 🔄 Real-time updates with SWR
 - 📱 Responsive design for all devices